Thursday, July 13, 2023

 By: Deon Sexton

-For my Art class' Final last year, we had to pick an artist’s work we had learned about and recreate it, and put our spin on it.
-I had been drawn to Steven Spazuk’s “Fumage” from the moment we learned about it in class.
+For my Art class's Master Final last year, we had to pick an artist’s work we had learned about, then recreate it and put our spin on it.
+I had been drawn to Steven Spazuk’s Fumage technique from the moment we learned about it in class.
 And as a bonus, Spazuk often incorporates birds into his work!
 Birds have been special to me since my husband left.
 God has often filled my heart with hope through birds.
 I especially felt drawn to cardinals, specifically two female cardinals that would visit my porch every morning.
 When I researched female cardinals, I smiled to see they are considered to represent hope and healing.
 I definitely needed some of that!

-My painting is based on Spazuk’s untitled piece (below) with a woman rising up out of a Zippo lighter, birds taking flight as though they came from inside her.
+My painting is based on Spazuk’s untitled piece (below).
+He showcased a woman rising up out of a Zippo lighter, birds taking flight as though they came from inside her.
 As soon as I saw it, I knew this was the one.
 I absolutely needed to recreate this piece and make it mine.

 Painting by: Steven Spazuk

-And I knew - I would mix the ashes of my broken marriage in with the paint…literally beauty from ashes.
+And I knew - I would mix real ashes of my broken marriage in with the paint…literally beauty from ashes.

 You see, one of the most painful things that happened during my divorce was that my husband burned the book of all of the love notes and emails from before we wed.
-I love, LOVE, words and stories.
+It was a thick book.
+And I love - LOVE - words and stories.
 So good words are like big hugs.

 That book was one of my most treasured items.
 It chronicled the story of our love, of how God brought us together, of our prayers for each other and our journey.
-Of our dedication to each other and to God.
-And after my husband discarded me, he burned it and then he lied about it.
+It told of our dedication to each other and to God.
+And after my husband discarded me, he took it and burned it and then he lied about it.
 Like so many other things at the end of our marriage, it was one more pattern of painful devastation followed by lies and gaslighting.
-I had to dig through the fire pit with my bare hands and find remnants of it in order to prove it.
-Finding those discarded pieces of something precious to me had crushed me completley.
+I had to dig through the fire pit with my bare hands and find remnants of it in order to prove he had burned it.
+Finding those discarded pieces of something precious to me had crushed me completely.
 Crying beside those ashes is a moment I still consider to be THE moment I truly grieved the loss of the life I had known.
-Feeling led by God, I had scooped the charred pages and ashes out of the pit and kept them.
+But that night, feeling led by God, I had scooped the charred pages and ashes out of the pit and kept them... for two years.

 Now, I would turn them into beauty and hope and healing.